GC4NC: A Benchmark Framework for Graph Condensation on Node Classification with New Insights: Empirical Studies

 \subsection{Graph Property Preservation}

 We explore the relationship between graph property preservation and structure-based GC methods.
 We calculate the metrics related to different graph properties for the condensed graph.

-For MSGC which produces multiple graphs, we calculate the average results.
-Despite examining various graph-size-agnostic graph properties, our results in Table~\ref{tab:property} show that none of the absolute values tend to be preserved.
-Consequently, we resort to the Pearson correlation between metrics in the original and condensed graphs.
-For full results on all datasets and structure-free methods, we refer readers to Appendix~\ref{sec:appendix_property}.
-From the results, we can conclude that only \textbf{DBI} and \textbf{DBI-AGG} are relatively preserved, as they have average correlation coefficients of 0.91 and 0.94.
+\textbf{Obs.
+11: Only the properties related to node features and aggregated features, i.e., \textit{DBI} and \textit{DBI-AGG}, are relatively preserved in condensed graphs.} Despite examining various graph-size-agnostic graph properties, our results in Table~\ref{tab:property} show that none of the absolute values tend to be preserved.
+Consequently, we resort to the \textit{Pearson correlation} between metrics in the original and condensed graphs.
+From the results, we can conclude that only \textit{DBI} and \textit{DBI-AGG} are relatively preserved, as they have average correlation coefficients of 0.91 and 0.94.
 Therefore, we suggest that researchers explicitly preserve these two properties to potentially bolster performance.
-In contrast, \textbf{Density} appears to be the least important property to preserve among these GC methods.
+Notably, we observed that MSGC preserves the maximum eigenvalue up to 0.94.
+As further evidence, the latest method, GDEM~\cite{liu2023grapheigenbasisgdem}, focuses on learning to preserve eigenvectors, supporting the idea that maintaining spectral properties may be beneficial.
+In contrast, \textit{Density} appears to be the least important property to preserve among these GC methods.
 Additionally, we observe that a homophilous graph is often condensed into a heterophilous graph while still achieving high performance.
-This finding suggests that researchers might rethink the relationship between GNN performance and homophily~\cite{zheng2022graphheter,zhu2020beyond} in future studies.
+This finding suggests that the relationship between GNN performance and homophily~\cite{zheng2022graphheter,zhu2020beyond} need to be reconsidered. \textbf{Obs.
+12: Preserving Density\%, DBI, and Homophily tends to be beneficial for downstream tasks.} As shown in Table~\ref{tab:correlation_graph_properties}, the \textit{Correlation} column reports the Pearson correlation between average test accuracy and each property metric.
+Density\%, DBI, and Homophily exhibit stronger correlations with downstream performance, while Max Eigen and DBI-AGG show weaker associations.